bchilton9/One-File-Docker-Toolkit/README.md

 [ChilSoft](https://chilsoft.com)

 This tool is open, simple, and designed for both beginners and pros who want to generate Docker configs quickly and visually.

+© 2025 ChilSoft.
+All rights reserved.

+Disclaimer: Chilsoft/Docker Toolkit is provided for informational purposes only.
+Use any code, tools, or instructions at your own risk.
+We are not responsible for any damage to your device, data loss, or unintended consequences.
+Always proceed with caution.